- Accelerated the Healing Rate of their Achilles Tendinitis

 If you have questions, we welcome you to call our office toll-free at 1-866-237-9608 (Continental US), or Internationally at +1-705-445-3505.

-The Achilles tendon is the largest tendon in the human body - this is because of the major stresses taken on by this tendon when running, climbing stairs and playing sports.
+The Achilles tendon, also known as "the heel cord", is the largest tendon in the human body - this is because it must handle major stresses taken on when running, climbing stairs and playing sports.
 Basically this tendon needs to be large to allow for all of these activities and when it gets injured, it will definitely impact pretty much any activity you might take for granted (ie. walking, bending over, climbing stairs, driving, loading a dishwasher).

-Anyone can injure their Achilles tendon badly, though the Achilles is most often injured from overuse or as a result from excessive strain (even a traumatic accident or sudden pop).
+The most common Achilles injury is tendinosis, which means the Achilles becomes injured due to overuse.
+In cases where the Achilles tendon is injured due to excessive strain (even a traumatic accident or sudden pop), this usually results in acute tendonitis or a partial achilles tendon tear.
 This can happen with runners that have increased the intensity and/or duration of their running.
 It is also common among weekend warriors aged 35 to 50 that play sports such as basketball or tennis.
-Excessive stress placed on the Achilles tendon during infrequent sporting periods can lead to this type of injury.
+Excessive stress placed on the Achilles tendon during infrequent sporting periods can lead an acute type of tendon injury.

 If you have Achilles tendonitis, you will be suffering from irritation and inflammation in the back of foot - just above the heel.
 When you have Achilles Tendinitis, you are basically suffering from a result of degenerative tears within the tendon itself.
 These microscopic tears are much akin to a rope that is starting to fray from excessive load - basically your tendon is telling you that it is not strong enough to handle the loads that you have been putting on it.